Namibia Safari

 Swakopmund

 Set along Namibia's spectacularly scenic coast, the seaside town of Swakopmund is known for its wide-open avenues, colonial architecture, and its surrounding otherworldly desert terrain.
-Founded in 1892 as the main harbour for German South-West Africa, Swakopmund is often described as being more German than Germany.
+Founded in 1892 as the main harbor for German South-West Africa, Swakopmund is often described as being more German than Germany.
 Now a seaside resort town, Swakopmund is the capital of the Skeleton Coast tourism area and has plenty to keep visitors happy.
-The quirky mix of German and Namibian influences, adventure options, laid-back atmosphere and cool sea breeze make it a very popular Namibian destination.
-Visitors can look forward to a number of exciting activities including: quad biking, horse riding, paragliding, sightseeing and fascinating desert tours.
+The quirky mix of German and Namibian influences, adventure options, laid-back atmosphere, and cool sea breeze make it a very popular Namibian destination.
+Visitors can look forward to a number of exciting activities, including quad biking, horse riding, paragliding, sightseeing, and fascinating desert tours.

 Tropic of Capricorn